 The apostle Paul declares,

-This appointment was scheduled to accomplish two objectives:
+This set time was scheduled to accomplish two objectives:

-2. “that we might receive adoption to sonship”
+- that we might receive adoption to sonship.

 The expression, “under the law,” conveys the idea of being imprisoned, bound or enslaved—in this case, bound or enslaved to the curse of the law (Gal.
 3:13).
 Jesus didn’t free man from moral accountability to God, but rather from the curse imposed on man’s inability to keep the law.

 Sending His Son as a human baby is inseparably linked to the substitutionary death of His Son as the perfect sacrifice for sin (Rm.
 8:3).
 God alone had that right.
 As difficult as it is to comprehend that fact, He is God Incarnate—God’s only begotten Son.

 As a human being, He was born under the law.
 He was born of a Jewish mother; circumcised according to Mosaic Law; at the age of 13, became a bar mitzvah (son of the commandment); made pilgrimages to Jerusalem for the required feasts; ate a kosher diet and attended synagogue.
 He lived a perfect life as a man within the stringent context of Judaism.
 Only as Man could He die as a substitute for man’s sin, but only as God could His death have efficacy to redeem lost humanity.

 Simply redeeming man from bondage to the curse of the law is in itself astounding, but there was an added benefit.

 God’s purpose was not only redemption, but also adoption.
 He was determined to make children out of slaves!
 The apostle Paul illustrated the concept using a prevalent Greek and Roman practice allowing the head of a household to adopt a slave and make him an heir.
 It is mind-boggling to think that the God of creation would not only orchestrate the redemption of humanity, but also the very “adoption to sonship” that makes us His children.